 talk to friends, family, and neighbors

-Listening to life stories from an elder can be very nostalgic for both the speaker and the listener.
+Listening to life stories from an elder can be very nostalgic for both the storyteller and the listener.
 Stories of growing up in another era, for example, will stimulate memories and pass down treasured life experiences to another generation, just like traditional oral storytelling.

 Stories from past experiences may also establish new traditions.
 Talking with family, friends, and neighbors strengthens communication skills by helping you and others express feelings and experiences accurately.
 Some of the best stories come from simply having a conversation.